cf12/umd-cmsc414-cryptography/README.md

 the ciphertext for a session and outputs

  * The types of messages, in order, with each on a separate line
- * A replay of a message that transfers money into your account, written to a file named `task2.out`
+ * A replay (unmodified copy) of a message that transfers money into your account, written to a file named `task2.out`

-For this session, you know that *exactly one* message includes your account.
+For this session, you know that *exactly one* message includes your account, and it is transfering money to you.
 The file `task2.out` should include the **entire** stream, with your replay added to it.
 That is, there should be exactly one more message in `task2.out` than the input stream.

 As before, the input ciphertext stream will be provided as the only command-line argument to your executable, and will be in the same